Sharp Transitions for Subsystem Complexity: Discussion

 Looking ahead, a natural goal is to more fully understand the implications of our results for generic quantum systems.
 This may entail achieving a more precise match between holographic and information-theoretic estimates for the saturation time, as well as understanding where this correspondence breaks down.
 Various questions could be asked about the limitations of random quantum circuit models of black hole dynamics: \begin{itemize} \item Can they reproduce the expected scrambling behavior \cite{Chamon:2023lsv}? \item Would an analogy between black holes and continuous random circuits be more appropriate?
 Ref.~\cite{Magan:2024aet} argues in the affirmative by relaxing the requirement that the black hole evolve via a time-independent Hamiltonian.
 But note that the opposite direction---keeping the time-independent Hamiltonian of the black hole while replacing the random quantum circuit model with a time-independent Hamiltonian model---would be closer in spirit to the original con\-jec\-ture of Brown and Susskind \cite{Brown:2017jil}. \item Could classical gravity model quantum systems more reasonably than we have a right to expect?
-Ref.~\cite{Milekhin:2024mce} uses circuit depth as a proxy for circuit complexity, which is strictly justified for translationally invariant systems, and argues that the area of the (connected) HM surface provides a lower bound on this quantity (up to a constant factor) for \emph{all} times, even beyond the time when the HM surface ceases to be the minimum-area extremal surface.
-However, this argument is insensitive to the size of the subsystem and, therefore, to the complexity-theoretic significance of the HM transition.\footnote{Given that complexity \emph{does} saturate quickly for less-than-half subsystem sizes while the HM surface grows for an exponentially long time, this argument must break down: perhaps the conjectured bound fails or circuit depth is not a good proxy for circuit complexity.} \end{itemize} It may be useful to go beyond the circuit model altogether, perhaps via random \cite{Hayden:2016cfa} or dynamical \cite{May:2016dgv, Osborne:2017woa} tensor networks.
-For example, Ref.~\cite{Abt:2017pmf} gives a definition of subregion complexity for tensor network states that reduces to counting tensors and examines how the holographic subregion complexity undergoes phase transitions as the boundary subregion varies in size and topology---i.e., phase transitions in space but not in time.
+Ref.~\cite{Milekhin:2024mce} uses circuit depth as a proxy for circuit complexity, which is justified for translationally invariant systems, and argues that the area of the connected HM surface of any subsystem (after suitable rescaling) provides a lower bound on the circuit complexity of the \emph{whole} system for all times, even beyond the time when the HM surface ceases to be the minimum-area extremal surface.
+This bound is insensitive to the choice of subsystem and, therefore, to the complexity-theoretic significance of the HM transition. \end{itemize} It may be useful to go beyond the circuit model altogether, perhaps via random \cite{Hayden:2016cfa} or dynamical \cite{May:2016dgv, Osborne:2017woa} tensor networks.
+For example, Ref.~\cite{Abt:2017pmf} gives a definition of subregion complexity for ten\-sor network states that reduces to counting tensors and examines how the holographic subregion complexity undergoes phase transitions as the boundary subregion varies in size and topology---i.e., phase transitions in space but not in time.

 Other complexity measures offer alternatives to circuit complexity.
 For example, what is the relation between subsystem complexity and complexity measures that assign costs only to multi-party gates \cite{Balasubramanian:2018hsu, Baiguera:2023bhm}?
 Subsystem complexity is also meaningful in the context of evolution by a fixed Hamiltonian, e.g., Krylov complexity \cite{Parker:2018yvk},\footnote{We thank Moshe Rozali for this suggestion.} which can be studied in the broader setting of unitary circuit dynamics \cite{Suchsland:2023cmb, Sahu:2024urf}.\footnote{In fact, the narrowing of operator size under random unitary dynamics \cite{Schuster:2021uvg} suggests a sharp transition in Krylov complexity.} However, the behavior of Krylov complexity in quantum field theory depends on the precise UV definition \cite{Kar:2021nbm, Avdoshkin:2022xuw}, and whether it is a good proxy for circuit or holographic complexity, particularly in relation to subsystems \cite{Das:2024zuu}, remains an open question.